-Oregon, Saturday August 12th
+Oregon, Saturday August 10th

-3:45 to 8:45 p.m.
+3:20 to 8:45 p.m.

-This will most likely take you from the end of siesta/well-being time through a workshop slot or two, and then dinner and an evening all-group meeting.
+This will most likely take you from the end of siesta/well-being time through two or three workshop slots, and then dinner and an evening all-group meeting.
 Most workshops warmly welcome parent participants.
-(Occasionally, a parent even offers a workshop!)
+(Occasionally, a parent even presents a workshop-just let us know beforehand so we can announce your offering!)

-Vermont, Sunday September 3rd
+Vermont, Sunday September 8th